Passing on a Quiz that first was to myself

 This space is good for a smaller family group.
-But adding 10 people would require more rows.
+But adding 6 people would require make it a little tight when posing.
 As people stand further away from the camera they appear smaller.
-Just looking I was predicting several rows and having to move them back quite far.

 As there was plenty of room and simple wide open space behind them I chose this location.
-I used two chairs with arm rests, and a posing chair in the middle for Grandma.
+I used two chairs with arm rests.
 I added an AC Studio flash, with umbrella, powered by a special battery for outside use allowing me to match the light on the group with the light on the background.
 As otherwise they would not stand out, being in shade as they are.

 To learn more about taking pictures inside or out (even with your smart phone) see my article: 3 photography tips for better group pictures